With the significant increase in cloud adoption recently, many companies have started moving their daily operations to the cloud.

 - The OneDrive sync client works on Windows or Mac, so it’s easy to sync all the files

-- SharePoint provides previews for more than 300 file types
+- SharePoint provides previews for hundreds of file types – without you having to install the file’s application

 - SharePoint has comprehensive data governance and compliance features.
 These include: